 Third, American Electric Power has an equally long track record of consistent and stable revenue and profit growth, which has powered consistent gains in AEP stock over the past decade.

 As such, what AEP lacks in yield, it makes up for in operational consistency and stability.
-Consequently, the best way to look at AEP stock is as the best “stable” stock to buy.
-It just so happens to yield almost 3%, too, which is an added bonus.
+Consequently, the best way to look at AEP stock is as the best stable stock to buy.

 Dividend History: The dividend has consistently increased over the past eight years.